 1) Neuromechanics and Rehabilitation applied to Movement Disorders and Ageing

 The main focuses of this research field are on 1) impact of movement disorders and ageing in gait and posture neuromechanisms and adaptability, 2) rehabilitation, such as exercise, in older people and people with movement disorders.
-The primary focus is to investigate neural, sensorial and motor adaptations on movements, especially gait and posture, in people with movement disorders (e.g., Parkinson’s disease, Multiple Sclerosis and Alzheimer’s disease).
-Overall aims of such focus are centered on promoting safe and independent mobility in complex environments, avoiding falls and related issues.
+The primary purpose is to investigate neural, sensorial and motor adaptations on movements, especially gait and posture, in people with movement disorders (e.g., Parkinson’s disease, Multiple Sclerosis and Alzheimer’s disease).
+The studies are centered on promoting safe and independent mobility in complex environments, avoiding falls and related issues.
 The knowledge obtained with such experimental and clinical set-ups is further applied in rehabilitation and training programs to improve and restore mobility in older people and people with movement disorders.
 Additionally, our group is trying to comprehend how old and neurological impaired populations can deal with limited capacity to allocate attentional resources during movement, and with movement asymmetry during walking and posture.
-This research approach is interesting to advance in prevention, diagnosis, treatment and rehabilitation of movement disorders and ageing effects, and to develop measurement tools that can be used outside the laboratory context environment.
+This research approach is interesting to advance in prevention, diagnosis and rehabilitation of movement disorders and ageing effects, and to develop measurement tools that can be used outside the laboratory context environment.

 2) Impact of Fatigue on Gait and Posture Neuromechanics